Brian Laws: Managerial career

 Laws started his management career at Grimsby Town in 1994, replacing Alan Buckley who had moved to West Bromwich Albion.
-Laws' management of Town was initially successful, but deteriorated after he clashed with Grimsby player Ivano Bonetti.
+Laws' management of Town was initially successful, but deteriorated after he clashed with Grimsby Town player Ivano Bonetti.
 Laws reportedly threw a plate of chicken wings at the Italian following a 3–2 defeat at Luton Town in February 1996.
-Laws was dismissed by Grimsby after a poor start to the 96–97 season.
+Laws was dismissed by Grimsby Town after a poor start to the 96–97 season.
 He then had a short spell as a player with Darlington before taking charge of Scunthorpe United.

-At Scunthorpe Laws achieved promotion twice, in 1999 and 2005 respectively.
+At Scunthorpe United Laws achieved promotion twice, in 1999 and 2005 respectively.
 He was dismissed by the club in March 2004 but was reinstated three weeks later, leading them to promotion the following season.

-After nearly 10 years at Scunthorpe Laws left the club in November 2006 to take over the manager's job at Sheffield Wednesday.
+After nearly 10 years at Scunthorpe United Laws left the club in November 2006 to take over the manager's job at Sheffield Wednesday.
 Ex-Wednesday chairman Dave Allen, in an interview made before hiring Laws, admitted that he liked him because of his Brian Clough management style.
 He said "I like him, he comes from the Clough camp, I'm a great admirer of the Clough camp".

-On 7 February 2009, Laws became the first Sheffield Wednesday Manager for 95 years to do the league double over their neighbours Sheffield United, therefore making sure his name goes down in Wednesday history.
+On 7 February 2009, Laws became the first Sheffield Wednesday manager for 95 years to do the league double over their neighbours Sheffield United, therefore making sure his name goes down in Wednesday history.
 Laws however came under increasing pressure from Wednesday fans to depart at the start of December, after a poor run of results which saw the Owls drop to 20th along with four straight home defeats.
 Laws left Sheffield Wednesday on 13 December 2009 by mutual consent after a run of bad results.
 Sheffield Wednesday were relegated in 2010 after failing to win in their last game against Crystal Palace.